Titane: Critical response

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.
+In June 2025, IndieWire ranked the film at number 79 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 228.

 Accolades

 Titane had its world premiere at the Cannes Film Festival on 13 July 2021.
 During the beginning of the closing ceremony, jury president Spike Lee was told in French to reveal the "first prize", but misinterpreted the phrase to mean "first place".
 As a result, he prematurely revealed that the film had won the Palme d'Or.
-Ducournau is the second female director to win the award after Jane Campion in 1993 for The Piano, the first to win not jointly with another director (Campion had won jointly alongside Chen Kaige, who won for Farewell My Concubine), and the fourth woman overall to win after Adèle Exarchopoulos and Léa Seydoux won in 2013 for their performances in Blue is the Warmest Colour.
+Ducournau is the second female director to win the award after Jane Campion in 1993 for The Piano, the first to win not jointly with another director (Campion had won jointly alongside Chen Kaige, who won for Farewell My Concubine), and the fourth woman overall to win after Adèle Exarchopoulos and Léa Seydoux won in 2013 for their performances in Blue Is the Warmest Colour.

 At the 2021 Toronto International Film Festival, the film won the People's Choice Award for Midnight Madness.
 On 12 October 2021, it was selected as the French entry for the Best International Feature Film at the 94th Academy Awards, but did not make the shortlist.
 At the 47th César Awards, it was nominated for four awards, including Best Director for Ducournau and Most Promising Actress for Rousselle.
 At the 75th British Academy Film Awards, Ducournau received a nomination for Best Director.
 At the 11th Magritte Awards, Titane received five nominations and won two awards, including Best Foreign Film.